Brewers vs. Pirates Player Props Betting Odds

 Santana Stats

-- Santana has 18 doubles, eight home runs, 33 walks and 41 RBI (64 total hits).
-He's also stolen six bases.
+- Santana has 20 doubles, nine home runs, 33 walks and 43 RBI (67 total hits).
+He has swiped six bases.

-- Santana hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .400 with a double, two home runs, two walks and five RBI.
+- Santana has recorded at least one hit in four straight games.
+In his last five games he is hitting .455 with three doubles, three home runs and six RBI.

 Santana Recent Games